 This is a difficult category to judge, mainly because of how subjective aesthetics are.
 While many of our customers believe aluminium windows have a more high-end look, UPVC windows have come a long way from their humble beginnings.
 Some of the more modern windows from Liniar will suit period properties in the Caterham area as well as those that are a little more modern.

-It will normally come down to you and your personal taste but, with conservatories, you may be more limited in your choices.
+It will normally come down to you and your personal taste but with a conservatory, you may be more limited in your choices.

 When fitted with energy-rated double glazing, both aluminium and UPVC windows are energy efficient.
-However, aluminium windows do hold a slight edge in this category because they usually have better energy ratings, last for longer and can be recycled many times over should you ever want to replace them.
-The same goes for patio and bi-fold doors made from aluminium.
+However, aluminium window frames do hold a slight edge in this category because they usually have better energy ratings, last for longer and can be recycled many times over should you ever want to replace them.
+The same goes for aluminium doors, including patio doors, French doors and bi-fold doors made from aluminium.

 Because UPVC has a polymer structure, it can also undergo recycling but only up to around 10 times in total.

 Your new windows wouldn’t look quite the same without a new set of doors to either match or complement them.
-Because we have our own factory in Horley, Future Windows can create aluminium, bi-fold, French, patio and composite front doors to customer specifications.
+Because we have our own factory in Horley, Future Windows can create aluminium doors, bi-fold doors, French doors, patio doors and composite front doors to customer specifications.
 This means we have complete control over quality and cost, and we never need to use middlemen.